How Long Does it take to Become a Software Developer

 The work of a software developer involves the creation and assessment of computer codes that create software applications, which are then used in computer systems to fulfill a variety of purposes.
 Although many software developers start their interest when they're quite young, there's no requirement that you have to be a coding savant as a teenager.

 If you are attracted to the world of coding, there are lots of ways you can become immersed in this field.
 There are plenty of tutorials online that explain the process of code-building in simple terms that anyone can understand.
 Go through these tutorials to find out about coding in deeper detail, and then decide if this field is something you want to be a part of.

 Education Needed to Become a Software Developer

-A bachelor's degree is the minimum requirement for becoming a software engineer.
+A bachelor's degree is the minimum requirement for becoming a software developer.
 Within the course of your degree program, you will learn about computer fundamentals, various programming languages, software engineering, computer architecture and data structures.

 Training for the Job

 Externships are a great way to gather experience as a software developer that will also help you after graduation.
 There are many companies that offer externships, coding boot camps, and open-source projects.
 Gaining this real world experience can be helpful when assembling your portfolio.
 The more projects your portfolio contains, along with certifications and recommendation letters, the easier it will be for you later.

 Once you have the basic foundational knowledge, you can expand your skillset and collect more tools for your digital tool bag.
 In order to reach that stage, you will have to prove that you possess the qualities of a good software developer and leader, which include: